fredericbarthelet/blog-theodo-article-demo/readme.md

 # How to impress your stakeholders with an outstanding demonstration

-Each ceremony can be a good oportunity to show off the most recent development of the product.
+Each ceremony is a good oportunity to show off the most recent development of the product.
 The review is the time to make each stakeholder catch up with the latest improvements of their investment.

 ## What is a demonstration ?